ZacharyWarnes/ZW-ORM-ECOMMERCE/README.md

 # ZW-ORM-ECOMMERCE

 TASK 1: build your models
-TASK 2: build your route paths
+TASK 2: build your route paths.
+Start in routes Index.js